Bell Pepper Bruschetta Crostini is a crowd pleasing appetizer that works perfectly for elegant dinners, holidays and game day.

 - Put the cookie sheet under broil.
 Don't do anything else.
 Just stand there and keep checking the bread and don't let burn.
 It only takes a couple of minutes.

-- You can keep them in the refrigerator for later use too.
+- You can keep the toasts in the refrigerator for later use too.
 Like, if the party is tomorrow or in a few days.

 For a fantastic dip try the Bell Pepper Bruschetta Dip.
 Prepare all the ingredients as above for the Bell Pepper Bruschetta Crostini Recipe but the dip recipe and directions are over on that page too.